-Starting June 11, 2017, based on the Regulation of the European Parliament and of the Council (EU) 2017/850 of May 17, 2017, holders of biometric passports issued by the Ukrainian authorities may cross the external border of the European Union without a visa provided that their total stay does not exceed 90 days within each 180-day period.
+From June 11, 2017. pursuant to Regulation (EU) 2017/850 of the European Parliament and of the Council of 17 May 2017, holders of biometric passports issued by the authorities of Ukraine, may cross the external border of the European Union without visas, if their total stay does not exceed 90 days in any 180-day period.

-Consequently, citizens of Ukraine holding a biometric passport, as visa-free travelers, in accordance with Regulation (EU) 2016/399 of the European Parliament and of the Council of March 9, 2016 on a Union code on the rules governing the movement of persons across borders (Schengen Borders Code), have the right to move freely within the EU for a period of 90 days after entering its territory.
+As a consequence, citizens of Ukraine who have a biometric passport as persons traveling without visas, in accordance with Regulation (EU) 2016/399 of the European Parliament and of the Council of March 9, 2016 on the EU Code of Rules governing the movement of persons across borders (Schengen Borders Code) have the right to move freely within the EU for a period of 90 days after entering its territory.

-However, in the absence of a biometric passport, it is worth contacting the representative office of the European Union member state that is the destination of the potential short-term trip, in order to obtain accurate information about the conditions of entry and stay of Ukrainian citizens in its territory.
-Individual countries may have introduced national-level facilities for the entry and residence of Ukrainian citizens in connection with the ongoing war on its territory.
+However, in the absence of a biometric passport, it makes sense to turn to representative office of the European Union Member State, which is the target of the potential short-term departure, in order to obtain detailed information on the conditions of entry and stay at its territory the citizens of Ukraine.
+Indeed, individual states could introduce at the level of domestic facilities for entry and stay of Ukrainian citizens in connection with the ongoing war on its territory.

 For example, according to the information published by the German Representation in Poland, “Also Ukrainian citizens who do not have a biometric passport can now enter Germany and stay in Germany without a visa. ” (https://polen.diplo.de/pl-pl/04-news/-/2515786).
 Every time however, the existence and use of such powers should be verified with the authorities the country you are going to travel to.